 Cleaning an electric smoker doesn’t have to be hard or cost a fortune.
 Proper maintenance reduces your work and keeps your smoker as clean as new.

 I own one from Masterbuilt, but you can clean almost all other smokers using the same way as long as it’s an electric smoker.
-Before getting to how to clean an electric smoker part, let’s learn why you should clean your smoker in the first place.
+So, let’s learn how to clean an electric smoker.